Updated April 25, 2019

 By William Bruce

-As a business broker and appraiser, I’m often asked what a retail business is worth.
-The appraisal of these businesses is not an exact science but there are guidelines and rules-of-thumb that can be used for a close approximation of value.
+As a business broker and appraiser, I’m often asked about the valuation of a retail business.
+The appraisal of retail businesses is not an exact science but there are guidelines and rules-of-thumb that can be used for a close approximation of value.

 Certain situations require a formal business appraisal including the larger merger-acquisition transactions, SBA loan applications, management performance tracking, estate planning, divorce — or the most dreaded of all — IRS issues.
 After all, a professional, fully documented appraisal certainly takes the guesswork out of the situation.